walkerhsu/LLM-Enhanced-DBMS/README.md

-# LLM-Enhanced-DBMS-Importer
+# LLM-Enhanced-DBMS

 ## Overview

-**LLM-Enhanced-DBMS-Importer** is a project that integrates a Large Language Model (LLM) into a Database Management System (DBMS) to facilitate the extraction of important data from documents and automate the insertion of this data into the database.
+**LLM-Enhanced-DBMS** is a project that integrates a Large Language Model (LLM) into a Database Management System (DBMS) to facilitate the extraction of important data from documents and automate the insertion of this data into the database.
 This is achieved by introducing a new SQL statement that simplifies the process.

 ## Features